namberino/overthewire-writeups/bandit/bandit23.md

 for i in * .*;
 ```

-This loops over each file within the current directory.
+This loops over each file within the current directory. `*` matches regular files, `.*` matches hidden files.

 ```sh
 if [ "$i" != "." -a "$i" != ".." ];
 ```

-This skips over files that's named `.` or `..`, which are important directories.
+This skips over files that's named `.` or `..`, which are important directories (special entries).

 ```sh
 owner="$(stat --format "%U" ./$i)"